Phone: (905) 525-9140 ext: 22189

-Rebecca is an Assistant Professor within the School of Rehabilitation Science at McMaster.
+Dr. Gewurtz is an Associate Professor in the School of Rehabilitation Science.
 She completed a bachelor degree in Occupational Therapy at Queen's University, and a Master’s of Science and PhD at the University of Toronto in Rehabilitation Science.
 She also completed a collaborative program through the CHSRF/CIHR Ontario Training Centre in Health Services and Policy Research.
 Her master’s thesis was a qualitative study on how consumers of community mental health services come to understand their potential for work.
 Her doctoral dissertation explored the construction and implementation of changes to the employment support branch of the provincial disability benefit system, and its impact on employment services for people living with mental illness.
 She received funding for her graduate work from the Social Sciences and Humanities Research Council (SSHRC) of Canada and the Canadian Occupational Therapy Foundation.

 Keywords: disability policy, social policy, employment services

 Dr. Gewurtz has been involved in research exploring disability benefit systems, employment supports for people with disabilities, workplace accommodations and supported housing for people living with mental illnesses.
 She is interested in how social and structural issues impact community participation and the delivery of services for people with disabilities.
 She has expertise in qualitative research methodology and policy analysis.